Ordinary Time: September 23rd

-Old Calendar: St. Linus, pope and martyr; St. Thecla, virgin and martyr ; Other Titles: Padre Pio of Pietrelcina; Francesco Forgione
+Other Commemorations: St. Linus, Pope and Martyr (RM); Sts.
+Zechariah and Elizabeth (RM) ; Other Titles: Padre Pio of Pietrelcina; Francesco Forgione

 Born to a southern Italian farm family, the son of Grazio, a shepherd.
 At age 15 he entered the novitiate of the Capuchin Friars in Morcone, and joined the order at age 19.
 He suffered several health problems, and at one point his family thought he had tuberculosis.
 He was ordained at age 22 on 10 August 1910.

 While praying before a cross on September 20, 1918, Padre Pio received the stigmata.
 He is the first priest ever to be so blessed.
 As word spread, especially after American soldiers brought home stories of Padre Pio following WWII, the priest himself became a point of pilgrimage for both the pious and the curious.
 He would hear confessions by the hour, reportedly able to read the consciences of those who held back.
 He was reportedly able to bi-locate, levitate, and heal by touch.

 In 1956 he founded the House for the Relief of Suffering, a hospital that serves 60,000 a year.
 Padre Pio died on September 23, 1968 at age 81.